mar-ki/mar-ki.github.io/_posts/2022-11-15-GOAD-Enumeration.md

 ### Accessible Shares

 We discovered some shares that are accessible as anonymous user.
-Also helped to identify which system is running ACDS
+Also helped to identify which system is running ADCS

 ```bash
 192.168.56.22 [+] Enumerated shares